agneszwick/master-thesis-new-housing-development-areas/README.md

 ---

-## 3. Construction Start Time Estimation (03_Construction_Start_Estimation)
+## 3. Construction Start Time Estimation (`03_Construction_Start_Estimation`)

 `00_random_nhda_for_trainingsdata.ipynb`
-Select random NHDAs for training sample.
+Select a random sample of NHDAs for manual construction year annotation.

 `01_random_forest_based_on_trainingsdata.ipynb`
-Create RF-model based on trainingsdata.
+Train and optimize the Random Forest model using manually labelled training data.

 `02_apply_random_forest_model.ipynb`
-Apply RF-model.
+Apply the trained Random Forest model to estimate the construction start year for all NHDAs.

 `03_accuracy_assessment.ipynb`
-Accuracy assessment of random forest model.
+Assess the accuracy of the construction start year estimation using an independent validation dataset.
 ---

 ## 4. Definition of Reference Areas (04_Reference_Area)